'I took an arrow in the knee,' says the prospective groom. Or does he?

 The repetition of this stock line throughout the game led the players to reference it in gaming forums and imageboards.

-Where did the tradition of getting down upon’s one knee to propose marriage come from, then?
+Where did the tradition of getting down upon one's knee to propose marriage come from, then?
 No definitive historical explanation exists, but as many sources have posited, the practice is likely related to customs involving kneeling as a demonstrative act of both supplication and respect, two aspects that a spouse-to-be would likely do well to exhibit to a potential mate:

 During the Middle Ages, chivalry was not yet dead and formal courtship was the medieval version of modern-day dating.
 Kneeling was also the protocol for many ceremonial rituals and rites of passage, including those of the romantic kind.
 Medieval artwork and literature shows knights genuflecting before their feudal lord as a sign of honor and respect, or kneeling in front of a noblewoman to express their eternal servitude and admiration in a show of “courtly love.”